bitnami/charts/bitnami/elasticsearch/README.md

 ### Using custom init scripts

 For advanced operations, the Bitnami Elasticsearch charts allows using custom init scripts that will be mounted inside `/docker-entrypoint.init-db`.
-You can nclude the file directly in your `values.yaml` with `initScripts`, or use a ConfigMap or a Secret (in case of sensitive data) for mounting these extra scripts.
+You can include the file directly in your `values.yaml` with `initScripts`, or use a ConfigMap or a Secret (in case of sensitive data) for mounting these extra scripts.
 In this case you use the `initScriptsCM` and `initScriptsSecret` values.

 ```console
 initScriptsCM=special-scripts